-No, a reopening is an action taken by an adjudicator to revise his or her decision.
-11 Other post-adjudication actions may be taken on dismissals and remands.
+No, a reopening is an action taken by an adjudicator to revise their decision.
+12 Other post-adjudication actions may be taken on dismissals and remands.
 See OCPM 20.7 for vacating a dismissal and OCPM 20.8 for vacating a remand.